jackoalan/PSPL/README.md

 * **Intermediate** – Filesystem-based means of gathering `.pspl` sources and intermediate assets (models, textures, etc...) into a `.pspld` root directory
 * **Preprocessing** – Token-based substitution and external inclusion (think C preprocessor) for `.pspl` sources
 * **Compiling** – Conversion to platform native data formats (including shader code generation and asset conversion)
-* **Packaging** – Gathering of compiled shader objects and native flat-file assets into a `.psplc` package file for runtime
+* **Packaging** – Gathering of compiled shader objects and native flat-file assets into a `.psplp` package file for runtime
-* **Runtime Playback** – Loading of `.psplc` and processing into the platform API in question, all in one efficient stage
+* **Runtime Playback** – Loading of `.psplp` and processing into the platform API in question, all in one efficient stage

 Everything in PSPL revolves around the *Markdown-extended* **PSPL** language (sources have `.pspl` file extension).